NYT: Experts find evidence Russians hacked Ukrainian gas company

 Any relationship between former Vice President Joe Biden, his son and the Ukrainian gas company Burisma has become a central figure in the 2020 election campaign and the impeachment of Donald Trump.
-Now, in a situation with echoes of the 2016 election, the New York Times reports that a security firm has detected successful phishing attacks on Burisma by hackers connected to Russia.
+Now, in a situation with echoes of the 2016 election, the New York Times reports that a security firm claims it has detected successful phishing attacks on Burisma by hackers connected to Russia.

 Sponsored Links

 In 2016, hackers released emails from the Democratic National Committee they accessed after using a targeted attack against Hillary Clinton's campaign manager.
-Area 1, a security firm that specializes in defense against phishing, says that they discovered a network of fake websites used by the G.R.U., a Russian military intelligence unit, built to target subsidiaries of Burisma.
+Area 1, a security firm that specializes in defense against phishing, says in its report (PDF) that it has discovered a network of fake websites used by the G.R.U., a Russian military intelligence unit, built to target subsidiaries of Burisma.
 Security researcher Kyle Ehmke noted some of the suspicious domains in December.

 Relevant hosting IPs:— Kyle Ehmke (@kyleehmke) December 16, 2019